aws/aws-cli/awscli/topics/config-vars.rst

 Using AWS IAM Roles
 -------------------

+If you are on an Amazon EC2 instance that was launched with an IAM role, the AWS CLI will automatically retrieve credentials for you.
+You do not need to configure any credentials.

+Additionally, you can specify a role for the AWS CLI to assume, and the AWS CLI will automatically make the corresponding ``AssumeRole`` calls for you.
 Note that configuration variables for using IAM roles can only be in the AWS CLI config file.

-You can specify the following configuration values in the AWS CLI config file:
+You can specify the following configuration values for configuring an IAM role in the AWS CLI config file:

 * ``role_arn`` - The ARN of the role you want to assume.
 * ``source_profile`` - The AWS CLI profile that contains credentials we should